Skip to main content

 Classes of Cams

-Cam Design and Manufacturing Handbook, 2nd Ed.may, in general, be divided into two classes: uniform motion cams and accelerated motion cams.
-The uniform motion cam moves the follower at the same rate of speed from the beginning to the end of the stroke; but as the movement is started from zero to the full speed of the uniform motion and stops in the same abrupt way, there is a distinct shock at the beginning and end of the stroke, if the movement is at all rapid.
-In machinery working at a high rate of speed, therefore, it is important that cams are so constructed that sudden shocks are avoided when starting the motion or when reversing the direction of motion of the follower.Cams
+Cams may, in general, be divided into two classes: uniform motion cams and accelerated motion cams.
+The uniform motion cam moves the follower at the same rate of speed from the beginning to the end of the stroke.
+However, as the movement starts from zero to full speed instantly and stops in the same abrupt way, there is a distinct shock at the beginning and end of the stroke if the movement is at all rapid.

-The uniformly accelerated motion cam is suitable for moderate speeds, but it has the disadvantage of sudden changes in acceleration at the beginning, middle and end of the stroke.
-A cycloidal motion curve cam produces no abrupt changes in acceleration and is often used in high-speed machinery because it results in low noise, vibration and wear.
-The cycloidal motion displacement curve is so called because it can be generated from a cycloid which is the locus of a point of a circle rolling on a straight line.
+The uniformly accelerated motion cam is suitable for moderate speeds, but it has the disadvantage of sudden changes in acceleration at the beginning, middle, and end of the stroke.
+A cycloidal motion curve cam produces no abrupt changes in acceleration and is often used in high-speed machinery because it results in low noise, vibration, and wear.
+The cycloidal motion displacement curve is so called because it can be generated from a cycloid, which is the locus of a point of a circle rolling on a straight line.

 Cam Follower Systems

-The three most used cam and follower systems are radial and offset translating roller follower, Figs. 1a and 1b; and the swinging roller follower, Fig. 1c.
+The three most used cam and follower systems are radial and offset translating roller followers (Figs. 1a and 1b) and the swinging roller follower (Fig. 1c).
 When the cam rotates, it imparts a translating motion to the roller followers in Figs. 1a and 1b and a swinging motion to the roller follower in Fig. 1c.
-The motionof the follower is, of course, dependent on the shape of the cam; and the following section on displacement diagrams explains how a favorable motion is obtained so that the cam can rotate at high speed without shock.

 The arrangements in Figs. 1a, 1b, and 1c show open-track cams.
-In Figs. 2a and 2b the roller is forced to move in a closed track.
+In Figs. 2a and 2b, the cam roller is forced to move in a closed track.
 Open-track cams build smaller than closed-track cams but, in general, springs are necessary to keep the roller in contact with the cam at all times.
 Closed-track cams do not require a spring and have the advantage of positive drive throughout the rise and return cycle.
-The positive drive is sometimes required as in the case where a broken spring would cause serious damage to a machine.
+The positive drive is sometimes required, as in the case where a broken spring would cause serious damage to a machine.

 Pressure Angle and Radius of Curvature